 This new generation credit score provides financial institutions with an enhanced ability to approve more consumers for credit without taking on additional risk, as well as better explain their lending decisions to customers.
 This transparency into the factors that contributed to an individual’s score supports a better customer experience by providing an incentivised path to improved financial health.

-Powered by a neural network and designed to reflect COVID-19 induced changes to consumer credit behaviour, the predictive power of the new Equifax One Score remains robust under coronavirus-simulated testing conditionsi.
+Powered by a neural network, the predictive power of the new Equifax One Score remains robust under coronavirus-simulated testing conditionsi.
 Unlike logistic regression models, neural networks have the unique ability to automatically find pockets of non-linear data and interaction relationships – without the need to use manual techniques like segmentation or added interactions to optimise for each population.

 Within a population of consumers who have adverse payment data in their bureau file, for example, there will be a range of variables for why their bills went unpaid.
 Perhaps they were going through a rough patch, and their financial circumstances have now improved?
 Maybe the defaults were from years ago?
 So rather than drawing a linear correlation between adverse data and high credit risk, the model automatically segments and subsets the data, acknowledging that within this ‘adverse’ population, there may be a proportion of consumers who are now creditworthy.